 The aim at Whiston Junior and Infant School is to provide opportunities for children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and the wider society.
-There is a high focus on developing children’s moral, spiritual, social and cultural understanding.
+There is a high focus on developing children’s moral, spiritual, social and cultural capital and understanding.
 Whiston Junior and Infant School ensures that children are well prepared for life in modern Britain.

 Whiston Junior and Infant School provides a highly inclusive environment where learners enjoy their education.
 Pupils at all levels are helped to achieve their potential.
 Those who are most able are challenged, encouraging to expand their skills and knowledge through varied curriculum opportunities.
 Those who find learning more difficult are encouraged and given targeted support to embed skills, to develop at their own pace and to learn in a style that best suits their individual needs.

 Whiston Junior and Infant School’s focus on curriculum development is always carefully designed to ensure coverage and progression.
 It provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.
 A primary focus of our curriculum is to raise aspirations, engender a sense of personal pride in achievement, provide a purpose and relevance for learning and ultimately to help every student to find strengths and interests.